 Roy Morgan also complies with the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) to the extent that we collect or process personal information of residents of the European Union.

-Roy Morgan also abides by the principles of the Australian Market and Social Research Society’s Code of Professional Behaviour.
-More information about the code can be found at www.amsrs.com.au
+Roy Morgan also abides by the principles of the Research Society - Code of Professional Behaviour.
+More information about the code can be found at www.researchsociety.com.au

 Why do we collect information?

 The purpose of market and social research is to gather and present the opinions of the public directly to the people making decisions about goods, services or social policies that touch many aspects of our daily lives.